J0K3Rn/Newsletter-Signup/README.md

 How to run application:
 - Download repository
 - Open downloaded repository with a command line interface
-- Run 'nodemon app.js' in terminal in root directory of repository
+- Run 'npm install' and then 'nodemon app.js' in terminal in root directory of repository

 Screenshots: